Making Your Own Wedding Cake

 Picking a Simple Cake Design

 Another factor that made this decision easy?
 We are picking a very simple cake design!
-Our wedding cake will be decorated with the fresh flowers.
+Our wedding cake will be decorated with fresh flowers.

 We plan to use the same flowers that are in the bouquets.